Competing Models: Introduction

+We show that the answer depends on the model's dimension and the sample size.
+With \textit{small samples}, agents with the smallest subjective MSPE use a \emph{low-dimensional} model, using only a few covariates, regardless of the true data generating process (DGP).
+In contrast, with \emph{large samples}, agents with the smallest subjective MSPE use a \emph{high-dimensional model}, possibly including irrelevant covariates, but never excluding relevant ones.
+In single-agent decision problems, this results in novel comparative statics: the dimension of agents' models and the dataset's sample size influence the value they assign to each action, holding fixed other standard considerations (e.g., risk aversion, outside options, etc.).
+In settings where agents compete and relative subjective expected prediction error matters, model dimension and sample size determine the winning model.

-Consider a second-price auction where a productive asset is sold to the highest bidder.
-The new owner of the asset will choose an action $a$ and her payoff will be given by $M - (a-y)^2$, where $M$ is a known positive quantity and $y$ is a random variable.
+\paragraph{Our model.} As a concrete example, consider a second-price auction where a productive asset is sold to the highest bidder.
+The new owner of the asset will choose an action $a$, and her payoff will be given by $M - (a-y)^2$, where $M$ is a known positive quantity and $y$ is a random variable.
 Thus, the value of the asset depends on how well the agent can predict $y$.
-For example, the asset could be a firm as in canonical organizational economics models, where the owner must choose a strategy $a$ that fits the state of the world $y$ and the loss function is the quadratic difference between $a$ and $y$---as in \cite{marschak1972economic}, \cite{roberts1992economics} or \cite{alonso2008does}.\footnote{For instance, Yahoo sold its internet business to Verizon in 2016 for \$5 billion.
-Ten bidders were on shortlist, including Yellow Pages, Liberty Media, and TPG Capital.} Or, the asset could be ad-space in an online platform, the value of which depends on the advertisers' ability to target the ad to customers' preferences.

 There are multiple interesting economic issues in such a setting.
-Bidders may have different payoff functions, or different actions sets, or different information.
-Here we abstract from all those issues: all agents are given the same data and have the same payoff functions.
-Instead, we focus on the impact of using priors that involve a simpler vs.\ more complex relationship between explanatory variables and the variable of interest $y$.

-Specifically, suppose all agents agree that $y$ is a linear function of a number of possible covariates $\{x_j\}_{j \in \{1, \dots, k\}}$ plus a noise term, i.e., $y = \sum \beta_j x_j + \epsilon$.
-Both $\beta_j$'s and the variance of $\epsilon$ are potentially unknown, and agents may have different prior distributions on them.
+Bidders may have different payoff functions, different actions sets, or different information.
+We abstract from all those issues and focus on the impact of using priors that involve a simpler as compared to a more complex relationship between explanatory variables and the variable of interest $y$.
+Specifically, suppose all agents agree that $y$ is a linear function of a number of covariates $\{x_j\}_{j \in \{1, \dots, k\}}$ plus a noise term, i.e., $y = \sum \beta_j x_j + \epsilon$.
+Both the $\beta_j$'s and the variance of $\epsilon$ are unknown, and agents may have different prior distributions on them.
 In particular, some agents may believe that only a subset of the covariates matters for predicting $y$.